amirsciammas/interview-mlops-engineer/README.md

 ![dummy_predict](img/dummy_predict.png)

-Also we can go to `http://127.0.0.1:8000/docs` where an automatic OpenAPI is shown and we can test our endpoint from there:
+Also, we can go to `http://127.0.0.1:8000/docs` where an automatic OpenAPI is shown and we can test our endpoint from there:

 ![openapi](img/openapi.png)

-We have our endpoint working, lets try to load a model before the application starts and make a prediction:
+We have our endpoint working, let's try to load a model before the application starts and make a prediction:

 ```python
 from typing import List